Mallory Swanson: Washington Spirit (2017–2019)

 After much speculation as to where she would go when she turned pro, Swanson officially joined the Washington Spirit of the NWSL on May 13, 2017.
-She made her professional debut for the Spirit on May 20, 2017 versus FC Kansas City.
+She made her professional debut for the Spirit on May 20, 2017, versus FC Kansas City.
+Swanson scored her first professional goal on June 3, 2017, against the Houston Dash.
+Swanson’s first career assist came on August 26, 2017, in a game against the Chicago Red Stars.
+Swanson recorded her first professional brace later in the season on September 30, 2017, against Seattle Reign FC, where she also became the first teenager in NWSL history to score multiple goals in a single regular-season match.
 Swanson scored 6 goals in her rookie season and was named a finalist for NWSL Rookie of the Year.

 Swanson remained with the Spirit for the 2018 season.
-She sustained a PCL sprain in her right knee on May 27, forcing her to miss 8 games, she returned to the field on August 5, against the Seattle Reign.
+She sustained a PCL sprain in her right knee on May 27, forcing her to miss 8 games.
+She returned to the pitch on August 5 against Seattle Reign FC.

 Sky Blue FC (2020)

-On January 16, 2020, at the NWSL College Draft, Swanson was traded to Sky Blue FC for 4 draft picks.
-She made her Sky Blue debut on September 5, 2020 against the Washington Spirit, entering the game in the 61st minute.
-Sky Blue won 2–1, Swanson assisting Margaret Purce on the game winning goal in extra time.
+On January 16, 2020, at the 2020 NWSL College Draft, the Spirit traded Swanson to Sky Blue FC in exchange for four draft picks.
+She made her Sky Blue debut on September 5, 2020, in an NWSL Fall Series match against her former club, the Washington Spirit, entering the game in the 61st minute.
+Sky Blue won 2–1, with Swanson assisting Margaret Purce on the match-winning goal in stoppage time.

-Chicago Red Stars (2021–present)
+Chicago Stars (2021–present)

-In December 2020, Swanson was traded to the Chicago Red Stars, along with Sarah Woldmoe in exchange for the fourth and eighth overall draft picks in 2021, a conditional first round draft pick in 2022, and an international roster spot for 2021–2022.
+In December 2020, Sky Blue traded Swanson and Sarah Woldmoe to the Chicago Red Stars (later named Chicago Stars FC) in exchange for the fourth and eighth overall draft picks in the 2021 NWSL Draft, a conditional first round draft pick in the 2022 NWSL Draft, and an international roster spot for 2021–2022.
 Swanson made her debut in the 2021 NWSL Challenge Cup, starting the team's game against Kansas City.
 In 2021, Swanson was voted in second place for the most valuable player in the NWSL behind Jess Fishlock from OL Reign.